Skip to content

 monkey diet_

-Monkey Diet – Are Monkeys Carnivores?
+Monkey Diet: Are Monkeys Carnivores?
 Monkey Eating

 The monkey is an omnivorous primate.
 This means they eat meat and plant-based foods.
-Most of the monkey species diet is nuts, fruits, seeds, and flowers.
+Most of the monkey species’ diet is nuts, fruits, seeds, and flowers.
 Some monkeys also eat meat in the form of bird eggs, small lizards, insects, and spiders.
-This article will be discussing monkey diet in general.
+This article will be discussing the monkey diet in general.

 Monkey diet